-Geographic Connection to Pennsylvania: Trafford, Westmoreland County
+Geographic Connection to Pennsylvania: Trafford, Allegheny County

 A Trafford, Pennsylvania, native and former flight attendant, Lori Jakiela is the author of the humorous memoir Miss New York Has Everything (2006).

 Awards: Saroyan Prize for International Literature, Huffington Post's 20 Not-to-Miss Books of Nonfiction of 2015, Golden Quill Award, Bread Loaf Writers Conference, Pittsburgh Literary Death Match Winner

 Lori Jakiela was born in Pittsburgh in 1964.
 Adopted by a family in Trafford, Pennsylvania, she has made that town her home ever since.
 After widely varied careers that included being a newspaper reporter and a flight attendant, she began writing and published books, including her volume of poetry, The Regulars (2001), and her essay collection, Portrait of the Artist as a Bingo Worker (2017).
 At the time of this writing, Jakiela is a Professor of English and Creative Writing at the University of Pittsburgh - Greensburg.

 Author Lori Jakiela was born on February 6, 1964, in Pittsburgh, Pennsylvania.
 She was adopted by Walter and Alberta Jakiela at one year old.
 Jakiela grew up in Trafford, Pennsylvania, attending Penn Trafford High School.
 She matriculated at Gannon University in Erie, majoring in English and Journalism.
 Jakiela received an MFA in Poetry from the University of Pittsburgh.
 She is married to Dave Newman, a creative writer; the couple has two children.
 Before taking a position at the University of Pittsburgh - Greensburg, she worked a number of jobs: newspaper reporter for the Erie Daily Times, waitress, and flight attendant among them.